Old Ordnance Survey Maps of Warwickshire

 This detailed map covers much of Edgbaston, with coverage stretching from Norfolk Road eastward to Elvetham Road, and from Five Ways station southward to Somerset Road.
 The eastern part of Harborne is also shown, as is the Calthorpe Fields area.

 Features include Edgbaston Park, Edgbaston Hall, Midland Railway West Suburban Branch with Somerset Road, Church Road and Five Ways stations, Cottesmore Priory, Hallfield, St James church, General Institution for the Blind, Royal Institution for Deaf & Dumb Children, Mariemont, Worcester & Birmingham Canal, Botanical Gardens, Harborne Hill House, Chad Hill, Chad Valley, Oak Mount, many large houses and villas, St Bartholomew's church, etc. Note that Edgbaston cricket ground is not on this map.
-On the reverse we include street directory entries for Augustus Road, Calthorpe Road, Carpenter Road, Church Road, Farquhar Road, Harborne Road, Highfield Road, Richmond Hill Road, Somerset Road, Westfield Road, Wheeleys Road.
+Directory extracts are included on the reverse.

 The map links up with sheets 13.08 Birmingham West to the north, 13.11 Harborne to the west, 14.09 Birmingham South to the east and 13.16 Bournbrook to the south.